Understanding the power specs of amplifiers can be important when we are looking to buy a new model.

 You will find that most budget sound systems will usually quote the Peak Music Output figure to make them appear much more powerful than they really are.

-They take the peak power for one channel, multiply by the number of channels, and say this is the power the system can output.
+They take the peak power for one channel, multiply it by the number of channels, and say this is the power the system can output.
+It’s not.

 You’re not going to fall for that old trick, now are you?